Deployment

 Send Review Notifications

 This job sends notifications about newly reviewed (approved or rejected) suggestions to the authors of those suggestions.
+The command is designed to run on a daily basis.

 ./manage.py send_review_notifications